Guardian-Global/guardianchain-app/replit.md

-# GuardianChain - Replit Deployment Guide
+# Veritas - Web3 Truth Verification Platform

 ## Overview

-GuardianChain is a Web3 truth verification platform that enables users to create immutable "truth capsules" - content submissions that can be verified by the community and sealed using DocuSign's Veritas technology.
-The platform combines blockchain technology with traditional verification methods to create a decentralized truth ecosystem where users earn GTT (Guardian Truth Token) rewards for accurate submissions.
+Veritas is a comprehensive Web3 truth verification platform built with a modern full-stack architecture.
+The application enables users to create "truth capsules" (content submissions), verify them through community governance, and earn rewards through a token-based system.
+The platform combines blockchain technology with traditional web development to create an immutable truth verification ecosystem.

 ## User Preferences